 has been a lifelong disability advocate, even before her daughter's spinal cord injury.
 She managed group homes, ran a non-profit, and taught literacy to adults with disabilities at a state institution.
-She actively volunteered for several organizations, including the Ohio Swimming Board of Directors where she served as Adapted Chairperson for swimmers with a disability.
+An active volunteer, she served on the Ohio Swimming Board of Directors as Adapted Chairperson for swimmers with a disability.
 She is a Peer Mentor, Guest Blogger, Regional Champion, and Resource Mentor for the Christopher and Dana Reeve Foundation, and provided four years of personal care for her youngest daughter after a car accident.

 lives and works in Washington, DC, as a health care policy lawyer.
 Beth's pro bono projects include legal battles for companies and nonprofits in the disability community, as well as clients with a disability who have been denied necessary services.
-She also supported individuals through the social security disability process, continuing the work she began in law school at a homeless shelter.
+She also helped individuals apply for social security disability, continuing the work she began at a homeless shelter in law school.

 Paralyzed in an accident at fourteen, Beth has lived independently without a personal care assistant since the age of eighteen, a rare feat for a C6-7 quadriplegic.
 Ever since her injury, she mentors young people with a disability, referred to her from doctors, friends, coaches, and colleagues.